-Use Printer pages to publish print connections and set other settings that affect job processing.
+You can publish print connections and set other settings that affect job processing.

 - 1 From Configure, choose RIP > Printer Default Personality. - 2 Specify the default page description language for jobs.
-If the Fiery Server supports both PostScript and PCL, select Auto. - 3 In Job Submission > Queues, select the print connections to publish on the Fiery Server - Publish Direct Connection Transmits jobs directly to the Fiery Server, but only when the Fiery Server is idle. - Publish Print Queue The standard Fiery Server queue, where jobs are processed and printed in the order in which they are received. - Publish Hold Queue The storage area for printing jobs later from the job management tools.
+If the Fiery server supports both PostScript and PCL, select Auto.

-- 4 To allow jobs to be submitted using Hot Folders, select Job Submission then select the Fiery Hot Folders check box. - 5 To allow the Fiery Server to maintain the print order on print runs consisting of many jobs, select Job Submission > Sequential Print. - 6 Select a value for the Timeout, which defines how long the Fiery Server should wait for the next job in the sequential run, before timing out and considering the run complete. - 7 Select Publish Sequential Print Queue to make the Sequential Print Queue available via all supported printing protocols and from Command WorkStation, virtual printers, and Hot Folders. - 8 Save your changes.
+- 3 In Job Submission > Queues, select the print connections to publish on the Fiery server - Publish Direct Connection Transmits jobs directly to the Fiery server, but only when the Fiery server is idle. - Publish Print Queue The standard Fiery server queue, where jobs are processed and printed in the order in which they are received. - Publish Hold Queue The storage area for printing jobs later from the job management tools. - 4 To allow jobs to be submitted using Fiery Hot Folders, select Job Submission then select the Fiery Hot Folders check box. - 5 To allow the Fiery server to maintain the print order on print runs consisting of many jobs, select Job Submission > Sequential Print. - 6 Select a value for the Timeout, which defines how long the Fiery server should wait for the next job in the sequential run, before timing out and considering the run complete. - 7 Select Publish Sequential Print Queue to make the Sequential Print Queue available via all supported printing protocols and from Command WorkStation, virtual printers, and Hot Folders. - 8 Save your changes.